samsonjs/samhuri.net/posts/2007/05/dumping-objects-to-the-browser-in-rails.md

+---
+Title: Dumping Objects to the Browser in Rails
+Author: Sami Samhuri
+Date: 15th May, 2007
+Timestamp: 1179261480
+Tags: rails
+---

 Here's an easy way to solve a problem that may have nagged you as it did me.
 Simply using <code>foo.inspect</code> to dump out some object to the browser dumps one long string which is barely useful except for short strings and the like.
 The ideal output is already available using the <a href="http://www.ruby-doc.org/stdlib/libdoc/prettyprint/rdoc/index.html"><code>PrettyPrint</code></a> module so we just need to use it.